-The Miami Isopycnic Coordinate Ocean Model (MICOM) is a high-resolution primitive-equation model of the ocean circulation which has been well documented in the past (Bleck et al., 1992; Bleck and Chassignet, 1994).
-The particular configuration considered here covers the North and Equatorial Atlantic Ocean from 28S to 70N, including the Caribbean Sea, the Gulf of Mexico, and the Mediterranean Sea.
+Equatorial Atlantic Ocean from 28°S to 70°N, including the Caribbean Sea, the Gulf of Mexico, and the Mediterranean Sea.
 The bottom topography is derived from a digital terrain data set with 2.5' latitude-longitude resolution (ETOPO2.5).
 The external forcing consists of the ECMWF monthly climatological data obtained from the reanalysis of the 1979-1999 atmospheric data sets.

-The horizontal model grid is defined on a Mercator projection with a resolution of $1/12^{\circ}$ $\times$ $1/12^{\circ}$ cos ( $\phi$ ) (where $\phi$ is latitude), corresponding to an average mesh size of 6 km.
+The horizontal model grid is defined on a Mercator projection and it has resolution of $1/12^{\circ} \times 1/12^{\circ} \cos(\phi)$ (where $\phi$ is latitude), corresponding to an average mesh size of 6 km.
 The vertical density structure is represented by 19 isopycnal layers, topped by an active surface mixed layer that exchanges mass and properties with the isopycnal layers underneath.
-The mixing parameterization includes a Richardson number-dependent diapycnal mixing and entrainment parameterization (Hallberg, 2000; Papadakis et al., 2003).
+The mixing parameterization includes a Richardson number dependent diapycnal mixing and entrainment parameterization (Hallberg, 2000; Papadakis et al., 2003).
 The simulation is initialized from rest and carried out for 6 years.

-Many characteristics of the model are similar to those of a previous MICOM simulation (Paiva et al., 1999; Garraffo et al., 2001a,b) which was forced with the COADS monthly climatology and had a slightly different domain configuration (extending to 65N, with no Mediterranean Sea).
-The new simulation shows a better agreement with observations for the Gulf Stream extension, which was previously located about 200 km farther north than the position derived from in-situ drifters (Chassignet and Garraffo, 2001).
+Many characteristics of the model are similar to a previous MICOM simulation (Paiva et al., 1999; Garraffo et al., 2001a,b) which was forced with the COADS monthly climatology, and had a slightly different domain configuration (extending to $65^{\circ}$ N, with no Mediterranean Sea).
+The new simulation shows a better agreement with observations for the Gulf Stream extension, which was previously located about 200 km farther north than what derived from in-situ drifters (Chassignet and Garraffo, 2001).
 In Garraffo et al. (2001b), the numerical results have been quantitatively compared with measurements from surface Lagrangian drifters.
 The comparison shows that, although the numerical eddy field is less energetic than the in-situ one, the model is able to capture the main circulation features and spatial patterns of the variability.
-Further studies (Garraffo et al., 2003; Schmid et al., 2003; Foltz et al., 2004) also indicate that the MICOM fields represent properly observed characteristics of coherent structures, such as mesoscale vortices and tropical planetary waves.
+Further studies (Garraffo et al., 2003; Schmid et al., 2004) also indicate that the MICOM fields represent properly observed characteristics of coherent structures, such as mesoscale vortices and tropical planetary waves.
 For these reasons, the model appears suitable to the present study, in which we are mainly interested in understanding the relationship between Eulerian and Lagrangian parameters within strong vortices and in testing a methodology.

-During the last year of the simulation, an extensive numerical Lagrangian data set was released, covering the whole computational domain as well as high density transects across the Gulf Stream axis, at the surface and at depth levels of 700, 1500, and 3000 m.
-The regularly spaced synthetic floats were seeded on a $1^{\circ} \times 1^{\circ}$ grid and had a life span of
+During the last year of the simulation, an extensive numerical Lagrangian data set was released, covering the whole computational domain as well as high density transects across the Gulf Stream axis, at the surface and at the depth levels of 700, 1500, and 3000 m.
+The regularly spaced synthetic floats were seeded on a $1^{\circ} \times 1^{\circ}$ grid and had a life span of 6 months.

-6 months.
 Every month, a new set of drifters and floats were deployed at identical locations.
 All the simulated trajectories were evolved isobarically at the depth of their deployment by integrating the corresponding isopycnal velocities whenever the floats changed MICOM isopycnal layer.
 The scheme used to integrate the MICOM field is a fourth-order Runge-Kutta method with a time step of 1 hour, although the positions were recorded every half a day.